SEND reforms

-Now, we are campaigning for a SEND system that does not cut corners and is built around the needs of the child.
+We're campaigning for a SEND system that is built around the needs of the children it supports.
+A system that doesn't cut corners.

-In 2019, the government began to look at the SEND system with the view to future reform.
-It undertook a ‘SEND Review’, and published its findings in a report, ‘right support, right place, right time’ in March 2022.
+In 2019, the government began to look at the SEND system with a view to future reform.
+It undertook a 'SEND Review' and published its findings in a report, 'Right support, Right place, Right time' in March 2022.

 Some of the government's recommendations include: